tsykoduk/greg.nokes.name/to_be_cleaned/2005-09-01-it-s-a-miracle-mice-regrow-hearts.md

 <p>-<a href="http://www.theaustralian.news.com.au/common/story_page/0,5744,16417002%255E30417,00.html">The Australian</a></p>

 <p>We all know that 'mice today, people tomorrow'.
-Imagine the possiblities.
+Imagine the possibilities.
 Broken wrist that will never heal correctly?
 Chop it off, and let it regrow new.</p>

 <p>It reminds me of a quote from Firefly.</p>